AdityaNambiar/learningnet/README.md

 3. NetworkUp step: Run `docker-compose down; docker volume prune -f; docker-compose up -d`
 4. ChannelCreate step: To start the channel, Run `./myscripts/createChannel.sh`

+P.S.: Added `./startLNet.sh` to combine all above 4 steps.

 #### Sequence to add a new orderer (Static i.e. when you _don't_ have the network up & running):